ReVanced-Extended-Community/Community-Guides/community-wiki/patching & setup info.md

 > Note that if the new APK and the currently installed app were not signed using the same keystore file, the new APK will conflict with the current installation, which will need to be uninstalled before the new APK can be installed.
 (Read below for an explanation of the keystore.)
 >
-> In the case where you need to uninstall the currently installed app, remember to export your settings configuration so you you can easily reconfigure the new app.
+> In the case where you need to uninstall the currently installed app, remember to export your settings configuration so you can easily reconfigure the new app.
 (Read below to learn how to export and import your settings configuration.)